msharp/barcode-server/README.md

 ## Credits

-The implementation of service was informed by the [barcode generator](https://github.com/anujluthra/barcode-generator) rails plugin by Anuj Luthra.
+The implementation of service was influenced by the [barcode generator](https://github.com/anujluthra/barcode-generator) rails plugin by Anuj Luthra.